 well detailed and painted

 passenger busts in the passenger cars.
-Dorfan used lithoed and high gloss painted sheet metal for its
+Dorfan used lithographed and high gloss painted sheet metal for its

 freight and passenger car bodies and frames, oftentimes finished with hand applied decals.

 lines were lithographed stamped steel, but also had flat lithographed figures.
-Dorfan had two high end products
+Two of the Dorfan high end products

-that are prized by collectors today.
-One was the #3920 crocodile style electric engine, and the second was an
+are highly sought after and prized by collectors.
+One item is the #3920 crocodile style electric engine, and the second is the

 with its higher detail and hence more expensive trains, and ended production in 1934, although old inventory was sold at